scarborough-courtney/ohimanual/tutorials/overview_toolbox_app.md

 For example, if the user selects ‘Output Score’ as the variable type (which is the default), they will then be able to choose a goal/sub-goal (target), and the goal/sub-goal score calculation (dimension) to be reported.

-On the other hand, if the user selects “Input Layer” as the variable type, they will be able to choose a target and a specific data layer that is associated with that target.
+On the other hand, if the user selects 'Input Layer' as the variable type, they will be able to choose a target and a specific data layer that is associated with that target.
 If that layer has multiple categories or years available, the user will be able to select a preference, with a default being the first category alphabetically and the most recent year.

 ![](./fig/overview_variable_options2.png)